KennethCNg/This-Chord/docs/issues.md

   Ruby understands false as a falsey value whereas Postgresql probably understands false as "null" or empty and therefore sees nothing in column and rejecting it at the database level. validates :private, inclusion: { in: [ true, false ] }

+2) Why does the chatroom render have the route instead of the App.jsx?